 Hair should be clean and well groomed.
 The boys' hair must not be below the shirt collar.
 Bangs should not be so long that they impede vision.
-Box cuts, logo shaving, long bangs are never permitted.
-The school principal makes the final determination as to what is appropriate and what is inappropriate.

 Parents will be notified if a child comes to school consistently in an unkempt manner.
 If no improvement is noticed within a reasonable amount of time, an appointment with the parents and with the guidance office will be made by school officials.